 There used to be a huge price difference between high-end DSLRs and medium-format cameras, but nowadays this difference isn’t so dramatic thanks to the arrival of lighter and smaller medium-format bodies, such as Hasselblad’s X1D-50c.

-Before committing to buying a medium format camera, you should think about whether you really need it.
+Before committing to buying a medium format digital camera, you should think about whether you really need it.
 Weighing up medium format vs full frame cameras is particularly personal to your photography situation.
 If you’re a professional photographer who’s into fashion work or product photography, you might consider buying a medium format camera because it can cut your photo editing time in half.
 On the other hand, if you’re just a hobbyist, you probably won’t need this type of camera.

 In this article we’re going to cover a few of the most important advantages of medium format cameras and how can they affect your photography.

 Size is the most obvious difference when comparing medium format vs full frame cameras and their sensors.